Switch from the main, big six UK energy providers to a company that offers a green tariff and supports the clean energy revolution. .

 The UK has less than 1% of the global population, yet we are one of the worst emitters environmentally damaging greenhouse gas per person worldwide.

 Our reliance on energy imports continues to rise and rise.
-To sustain, we must import gas through giant pipe lines that run under the seas, we import liquid gas in huge supertankers across the oceans, and we ship in coal on enormous sea liners too.
-Over 20 countries supply us fuel that travels an average of 2,650 miles to keep our electricity flowing.
+We import 60% of our energy from abroad: gas comes through giant pipe lines that run under the seas, liquid gas is shipped over in huge supertankers, and coal comes in enormous sea liners.
+Over 20 countries supply us, bringing fuel that travels an average of 2,650 miles to keep our electricity flowing.

 However, it is not all doom and gloom, exhaust fumes and billowing plumes!
 Renewable energy is a growing part of our energy mix.
 But the industry needs our support.